Procurement Performance & Development

 A comprehensive procurement strategy defines how an organization strategically manages its procurement activities.
 In other words, it's a directional roadmap.

-It's a medium-to-long-term plan that includes policy and processes that drive cost optimization, value creation, and management of resources.
+It's a medium-to-long-term plan that includes policies and processes that drive cost optimization, value creation, and management of resources.

-The procurement strategy determines how goods and services are acquired at optimal cost and best available quality so that this process supports your organization's strategic objectives and enables competitive advantage.
+The procurement strategy determines how goods and services are acquired at optimal cost and best available quality, supporting your organization's strategic objectives and enabling competitive advantage.

 In this article, we'll lay out 8 steps you can follow to build an effective procurement strategy.